Apply Now

 EDUCATION and/or EXPERIENCE:

-A minimum educational level of an associate degree and two years related experience; or equivalent combination of education and experience is required.
-Experience with database management and Excel is preferred.
+A minimum educational level of an associate’s degree; a minimum of two years related experience; or equivalent combination of education and experience is required

 PHYSICAL DEMANDS:

-Applicants will need to submit a letter of application, an NOC application form available online at www.noc.edu/staff, a resume, Official College Transcripts and three letters of professional recommendation to Human Resources Department, Northern Oklahoma College, P. O. Box 310, Tonkawa, OK 74653.
+Applicants will need to submit an application that is available online at www.noc.edu/prospective-employee, a letter of application, a resume, Official college transcripts, and three letters of professional recommendation to Northern Oklahoma College, Human Resources, P. O. Box 310, Tonkawa, OK 74653.
 EOE

 SUMMARY: